John Horgan Dam: Impacts to surrounding Indigenous nations

 For countless generations, First Nations peoples of the Peace River region have inhabited the lands that surround the Site C Dam.
 They explain, “In the Northeast region of British Columbia descendants of the Dane-zaa peoples, the Doig River First Nation (DRFN), known as Tsááʔ ché ne dane, have resided in the Peace River region spanning from British Columbia to Alberta for thousands of years.
 The community was initially recognized as the Fort St. John Beaver Band following the arrival of colonizers in 1794, who came with the fur trade.
 In 1900, the headman of the community signed Treaty 8, securing their rights to hunt, trap, and coexist peacefully with newcomers.
 However, it wasn’t until after the decline of the fur trade, as late as 1952, that they were forced to settle on reserves.
 Then in 1977, the Department of Indian Affairs divided their ancestors, the Fort St. John Beaver Band, into two distinct Nations: the Doig River First Nation and the Blueberry River First Nation”.
-The land the Site C Dam project is located on is Doig River First Nation land, which impacts the tribes way of life and their ancestry.
+The land the John Horgan Dam is located on is Doig River First Nation land, which impacts the tribes way of life and their ancestry.
 They have been impacted by infrastructure projects before, such as the W.A.C.
-Bennett Dam which is on the same river as Site C. Members of the community believe that one key element shared between both dams is the potential combining effect, which will leave an impact on the DRFN’s Treaty rights throughout the territory.
+Bennett Dam, up the Peace River.
+Members of the community believe that one key element shared between both dams is the potential combining effect, which will leave an impact on the DRFN’s Treaty rights throughout the territory.
 Additionally, they argue that the effects of industrial development may cause long-lasting problems with the surrounding ecosystem.